Dean: Wayne Weber

 Department of Industrial Studies

-The College of Business, Industry, Life Science and Agriculture offers degree programs in agriculture, biology, business and accounting, media studies and industrial studies.
+The College of Business, Industry, Life Science and Agriculture offers degree programs in agriculture, biology, business and accounting, and industrial studies.
 With its emphasis on both theoretical and applied knowledge, the college is committed to educational excellence within a diverse learning community.
 As a resource center, BILSA promotes cooperative interactions with organizations in the public and private sectors.

 Our faculty believe in assisting students to become lifelong learners, develop clear thinking and possess a healthy curiosity.
 Students are encouraged to diligently pursue intellectually stimulating activities beyond those typically taught in the academic classroom.
 Courses in humanities, communications, sciences and mathematics are required of all majors to help prepare them to enter a rapidly changing and increasingly international workforce.
 Required core courses in each major ensure the breadth of technical, analytical, scientific and business knowledge and skills necessary for future success.
 Finally, students’ upper-level study in majors, minors or emphasis areas provides in-depth study in a particular field of specialization.